Printing your photographs can be a lot more complicated than it seems.

-When comparing these three top papers side by side, Red River is the clear winner in the Lustre category.
+Comparing these three top papers, Red River is the clear winner in the Lustre category.
 The contrast of the paper is better, and it is a bit less glossy.

-The drawback for this higher quality that Red River offers is the price.
+The drawback of this higher quality that Red River offers is the price.
 Red River paper is about 20% more costly than that of Epson or Moab.

 All in all, if you’re looking for a high-quality Lustre paper and don’t mind paying a bit more for it, then Red River is the brand that you should choose.

 The Red River matte paper has better alternatives.

 When it comes to matte paper, some papers absorb more ink.
 This will cause the photo to lack contrast and color vibrancy.
 The blacks will not render as black enough.
 This is definitely the case with the Red River matte paper.
 Epson and Moab offer better choices in this category for this reason.

 Moab paper is a bit brighter and heavier than the Red River and Epson papers.

 It’s difficult to say that there is one best paper, as there are so many options offered by each company.
 It depends on what you want to print and for what purpose.

 What Paper Is the Best for Printing Photographs?